Log-nx/Open718/README.md

-# Open source 718 Framework
+# Open source 718 core

 The purpose of this is to allow some possible teamwork / movement in developing a good 718.